Types of Senior Living Communities – A Complete Guide

 5. Continuing Care Retirement Community (CCRC) Apartments

-These communities offer multiple levels of care—independent living, assisted living, memory care, and skilled nursing—on one campus.
-Residents can transition between care levels as needs change.
+CCRCs offer a full continuum of care on a single campus, including independent living, assisted living, memory care, and skilled nursing.
+Residents can transition seamlessly as their needs change.

 Features: